 It is said books are an uniquely portable magic.
 Books definitely add to the magic that is foraging.
 It is important as a forager to curate a library that is both invigorating and accessible, informational and inspiring.
 Fortunately for you, there are many great foraging books to be had!
 I started a list of great foraging books for you!
 Feel free to comment with any favorites I've missed.

-And by the way, you can now purchase my Foraging Journal to record all the amazon information you have learned!
+This blog post may contain affiliate links.
+And by the way, you can now purchase my Foraging Journal to record all the amazing information you have learned!

 My absolute favorite (and first) foraging book is Wild Edibles: A Practical Guide to Foraging by Sergei Boutenko.
 This author has a passion for helping you identify a long list of easily attainable wild edibles.
 With clear photos and straightforward data, this book is easy to take along or devour over a green smoothie (preferably with chickweed).
 Some interesting, mostly raw recipes in the back!

 My next favorite is Wild Remedies: How to Forage Healing Foods and Craft Your Own Herbal Medicine by Rosalee de la Foret and Emily Han.
 This book covers over 25 plants throughout the seasons from spring to winter (yes, you can forage in winter!).
 Many herbalists will appreciate that it has both recipes and remedies.
 I definitely encourage any homesteader to add this to their library.

 My next recommendation is Northwest Foraging by Doug Benoliel.
 This guide is simple and may feel bare bones to some but I think it has just the right dose of information.
 Short, sweet, and concise.
 It offers a beautiful black and white illustration of each plant on the one side and information on the right.
 It's small and lightweight to take along with you.
 For such a small book, it does include a lot of plants and information.
 For complete novices, I would suggest a full color book to go along with this one.